Not sure where to start? I love consulting. Call me to schedule as much or as little time as you need. 707-894-8638

-Careful and thoughtful website planning lays the groundwork for creating a meaningful user experience, and that's what makes a website successful.
+Careful and thoughtful planning lays the groundwork for creating a meaningful user experience and that's what makes your website successful.

-Your audience and business goals, your resources, and an understanding of how people will find you on the web all drive our decisions.
+Your desired audience and business goals, your available resources and an understanding of how people will find you on the web all drive our decisions.

-People use the internet to screen potential services and products before they make buying decisions.
+Today, people use the internet to screen services and products before they make buying decisions.

 - You are unique.
 Your story is unique.
 What are you business goals and objectives?